Janet Cooke: Fabricated story scandal

 In a September 28, 1980 article in the Post, titled "Jimmy's World", Cooke profiled the supposed life of an eight-year-old heroin addict named Jimmy, said to be a pseudonym.
 She wrote of the "needle marks freckling the baby-smooth skin of his thin, brown arms", and claimed to have witnessed episodes of heroin injection, describing them in graphic detail.

-The article engendered much empathy among readers, including Marion Barry, then mayor of Washington, D.C.
-He and other city officials organized an all-out police search for the boy, which was unsuccessful and led to speculation that the story was fraudulent.
-Barry, under considerable public pressure to announce a resolution, variously said that Jimmy had been entered into treatment or had died.
-Barry then admitted that the city still had no information on Jimmy's whereabouts, and suggested that the story was partially fictionalized, saying it was unlikely that Jimmy's mother or dealer would "allow a reporter to see them shoot up", as Cooke claimed she saw.
+The article sparked immediate and extraordinary public outcry from Washington and beyond, with widespread concern for Jimmy and demands for him to be located.
+Mayor Marion Barry and other city officials organized a police search for the boy, which was unsuccessful and resulted in speculation that the story was fraudulent.
+Barry, under considerable public demand for a resolution, said variously that Jimmy had been entered into treatment or had died.
+Barry then admitted that the city still had no information on Jimmy's whereabouts, and suggested that the story was partially fictionalized, finding it unlikely that Jimmy's mother or dealer would "allow a reporter to see them shoot up", as Cooke claimed she saw.

 Although some within the Post doubted the story's veracity, the paper defended it and assistant managing editor Bob Woodward submitted the story for the Pulitzer Prize for Feature Writing, which Cooke was awarded on April 13, 1981.
-An Associated Press article about the Pulitzer winners featured biographical profiles, including Cooke's fabricated educational background.
+An Associated Press (AP) article about the Pulitzer winners featured biographical profiles, including Cooke's fabricated educational background.
 When the article was seen by editors at The Toledo Blade, they noticed the discrepancies and alerted the AP, which in turn contacted the Post.
-A further review of Cooke's self-reported biography revealed additional fabrications that she had added since being hired at the Post.
-Her initial résumé claimed she was fluent in French and Spanish, but she later added Portuguese and Italian; executive editor Ben Bradlee later tested her language abilities, and found she spoke no Portuguese or Italian and only rudimentary French.
-In addition, she also added a claim that she attended the University of Paris and won seven awards for her journalism in Ohio, as opposed to the one she had previously listed.
+A further review of Cooke's self-reported biography revealed additional fabrications that she had added since being hired by the Post.
+Her initial résumé claimed that she was fluent in French and Spanish, but she later added Portuguese and Italian; executive editor Ben Bradlee later tested her language abilities, and found that she spoke no Portuguese or Italian and only rudimentary French.
+In addition, she also added a claim that she attended the University of Paris and won seven awards for her journalism in Ohio, as opposed to the one she had listed previously.